_._ _,-'""`-._

 821cedccb1bec8226cc0a56232407c64dcf41c4da61d94def559b180cc717ab1 bypass-pwn.c

-Acknowledgements and prior art
+acknowledgements and prior art

-If you've published a writeup on this and want a citation, mail in.
-If you work on AppArmor at Canonical and want to talk fix shape, also mail in.
+if you've published a writeup on this and want a citation, mail in. if you work on AppArmor at Canonical and want to talk fix shape, also mail in.

-Reproduction notes
+reproduction notes